drjasonharrison/WeatherService/README.md

   * the city name
   * overall description of the weather (e.g. "Light rain", "Clear sky", etc.) o temperature in Fahrenheit and Celsius
 	* sunrise and sunset times in 12 hour format (e.g. 9:35am; 11:47pm)
-* the styling / layout of the website itself is not a priority — please feel free to use plain HTML with no styling
+* the styling / layout of the website itself is not a priority

 ## Implementation details

 * the backend of the application uses core Java SE, EE and any 3rd party libraries that you deem relevant
 * the project uses Maven 3.3 and Java SE8.
 Full instructions for set-up on macOS 10.11 are included below.
-* the website should able to be run on a port of ‘localhost’, via some embedded application server (e.g. Jetty or similar)
+* the website can be run on a port of ‘localhost’, using tomcat
-* Production quality code is much more important than feature completion.
-  *  If you run out of time, please err on the side of ensuring the code you have implemented is ‘production-ready’, even if it means completing less features.

 ### Setup (Mac OSX 10.11)